ilydkin/spam-filter-nlp/README.md

-# NLP message analyzer, spam filter
+# 2023.03_NLP message analyzer, spam filter

 The project is another small fantasy about ML automation.
 Here you have to ran 3 scripts to get an educated e-mail spam filter model with 98% accuracy, ready for deployment.